 - all ‘Look Wide’ and ‘Look Wider Still’ challenges.

 Guides can use the External Assessment Protocol for Guides to help them understand what is required of them when using an external assessor.

 Leaders can use the External Assessment Protocol for Leaders to assist Guides in completing their challenges when external assessment is required

 Girl Guides Australia has three achievement Awards for Guides to work towards and gain a great sense of achievement.
 The Awards can be achieved as you progress through the Australian Guide Program.
 The Awards are to be worked on one at a time.
 You should work on the Award best suited to your abilities and interests.
 You can start the next Award even if you have not gained the previous one.
 You need to have made or renewed your Promise, be an active member of your unit and patrol, and be ready for extra challenges to start an Award.
 Once you are 14 years of age you can start the Queen’s Guide Award and complete it by your 18th birthday.
 You can also work towards the Duke of Edinburgh’s Award as well as the Queen’s Guide Award once you turn 14 years.

 Junior BP Award

 Each of these Guide Awards has two parts which can be worked on at the same time.

-This is assessed by the Guide and her fellow Guides.
-Guides must complete at least two challenges (AIM HIGH publication) from each of the following topics.
+This is assessed by the you and your fellow Guides.
+You must complete at least two challenges (AIM HIGH publication) from each of the following topics:

 - Promise and Law